mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 Vision enables models like GPT-4 Turbo to interpret and analyze images, allowing them to answer questions and perform tasks related to visual content.
 This integration of computer vision and language processing enhances the model's comprehension and makes it valuable for tasks involving visual information.
 To make use of vision inside the OpenAI connector, an optional [ImageCollection](#imagecollection) containing one or multiple images must be sent along with a single message.

-Vision is supported for all chat completions operations by providing the optional input parameter [ImageCollection](#imagecollection).
+You can use vision in all chat completions operations by providing the optional input parameter [ImageCollection](#imagecollection).

 Two helper microflows are available to construct the `ImageCollection` with a list of `ChatCompletionImages`: